Professor Jeremy Pritchard

 UK

-I am a Biology lecturer with interest in plants, evolution and the natural environment.
-In my research career I started our looking at individual root cells and how they expand (under high pressure if you want to know!), phloem and xylem transport and the interaction aphids.
-Now as a director of Education for the BIFoR FACE experiment I look at whole oak trees and their ecosystems under elevated CO2.
-I run ecology field courses, teach Evolution both theory and History, and plant physiology.
+Professor Pritchard is a Biology lecturer with interest in plants, evolution and the natural environment.
+In his research career, he started out looking at individual root cells and how they expand (under high pressure if you want to know!), phloem and xylem transport and the interaction aphids.
+Now as a director of Education for the BIFoR FACE experiment he looks at whole oak trees and their ecosystems under elevated CO2.
+He runs ecology field courses, teach Evolution both theory and History, and plant physiology.

-I am a fellow of the Royal Society of Biology and a previous chair of curriculum committee who published the Biology Curriculum Framework.
-Since COVID I'm increasingly obsessed with blended learning and developing authentic/inclusive assessments.
-I develop a range of education resources to help teachers and learners at all levels to engage with the research that helps us understand and provide solutions to the problem of climate change.
+He is a fellow of the Royal Society of Biology and a previous chair of curriculum committee who published the Biology Curriculum Framework.
+Since COVID he has become increasingly obsessed with blended learning and developing authentic/inclusive assessments.
+He has developed a range of education resources to help teachers and learners at all levels to engage with the research that helps us understand and provide solutions to the problem of climate change.
 Developing green skills and the Voice of Youth is important both in schools and universities and we work across the secondary tertiary boundary to develop Green Skills.
-Some of these resources can be found here https://canvas.bham.ac.uk/courses/52405/pages/welcome
+View some of the resources

 Qualifications